 Q: What are Parents to Do if They Do Not Speak the Language and Know Even Less About How to Teach Children a Language Not Normally Spoken in the Home?

-A: They should first get good homeschool instructional materials that don’t require the parent to know anything about the new language, and that is appropriate to the age level of the children.
-Whenever possible, they should learn right alongside their children.
+A: First, they should first get good homeschool instructional materials that don’t require the parent to know anything about the new language.
+Then they should also make sure that it is appropriate to the age level of the children.
+Also, if possible, they should learn right alongside their children.
 And what a unique, rich, and wonderful experience that can be!
 Parents can provide their children with frequent opportunities to display what they have learned and compliment them on each achievement.
 They can help the children keep a record of their accomplishments and give due rewards for significant achievements.
 Perhaps, most helpful of all, parents can learn along with their children.
 This will definitely boost the children’s confidence!

 Q: Will Learning to Read, Write, Speak and Understand a Second Language Interfere with the Children’s Learning of English?

-A: A considerable amount of research has shown that learning a second language in childhood helps children who are learning to read and write their native language.
-Effective phonics training can come from learning to read and write a second language, particularly a language whose writing fits closely with its pronunciation.
+A: A considerable amount of research has shown that learning a second language in childhood is beneficial.
+In fact, it helps children who are learning to read and write their native language.
+Effective phonics training can also come from learning to read and write a second language.
+In particular, learning a language whose writing fits closely with its pronunciation.

 Q: Please Explain More About How Learning a Second Language Will Aid Homeschool Children in Other Academic Endeavors.

 A: Research in the United States and Canada in the 1970s and ’80s has given positive indication that learning a second language gives children a distinct advantage in other school subject areas.
 In acquiring a second language, children certainly gain insight not only into the new language but also into their own language.